kchonka/kchonka/content/project/musclemate/index.md

     preview_only: true
 ---

-1. **What is MuscleMate?**
+### 1. What is MuscleMate?

 MuscleMate is a fitness app designed to help users create personalized workout routines.
-Our extensive exercise library enables users to easily filter, search, and select exercises that align with their fitness goals and needs.
+Our extensive exercise library enables users to easily filter, search, and select exercises that align with their fitness goals and needs. <br>

-2. **Are the workouts suitable for beginners?**
+### 2. Are the workouts suitable for beginners?

 Yes!
 MuscleMate workouts cater to individuals of ALL fitness levels.
-Exercises can be filtered by three difficulty levels:
+Exercises can be filtered by three difficulty levels: <br>

 - **Beginner:** For newcomers and those with limited experience, focusing on fundamental movements at a lower intensity.
 - **Intermediate:** For individuals seeking progression, featuring varied movements at a moderate intensity.